 Having all of your data in one place means you can easily delegate tasks, tag team members in comments, and enjoy file sharing features.
 Project management systems facilitate keeping team members in the loop about even the smallest of project plans and details through real-time updates.

-It also prevents conversations from getting lost in what otherwise would have been email threads, instant messaging chats, or even handwritten notes.
-This is especially advantageous for teams using the Agile methodology.
+They also prevent conversations from getting lost in what otherwise would have been email threads, instant messaging chats, or even handwritten notes.
+This may sound trivial, but context switching is a real productivity killer.
+In fact, it could potentially cost you up to 40% of your daily productivity.

 2. Improved Resource Management